TOAST-DOCS/TOAST-Cloud/en/toast-sdk/getting-started-android.md

 ## Set User ID

-User ID can be set for Toast SDK.
+User ID can be set for NHN Cloud SDK.
 The configured User ID is commonly used in each module of TOAST SDK.
 Whenever Log Sending API of ToastLogger is called, the configured User ID is sent to a server along with logs.